gizmomathboy/hyperborea_class_creation/gadgeteer-notes.md

 Rhialto noticed some redundancies I need to remove.

-The file stil has gadgeteer vs weird scientist.
+The file still has gadgeteer vs weird scientist for the name.